jsdelivrbot/LALT/README.md

 #### FOUC

 Flashes of unstyled content are much more prevelent when loading assets this way.
-This is because the `window.onload` event is triggered a lot sooner, before assets have had time to load and execute.
+This is because the `document.ready` event is triggered a lot sooner, before assets have had time to load and execute.
 To avoid this add a simple `<script>` right after the opening `<body>` element, with some `<style>` in the `<head>`

 ```html